 Making Lake Fertő more climate resilient

 Approach

-• Collaboration: Engaging stakeholders, including local authorities and residents.
+• Engage local communities, authorities and experts;

 At the foot of the birdwatcher there is an artificially flooded area where you can watch birds in their natural habitat. © Andrea Kondor

-Expected Results
+Achieved Results

+Making Lake Fertő more climate resilient